validity-labs/crypto-rocket/README.md

+## Yarn, NPM

+Yarn was replaced with npm due to deployment issues.

 ## Commit convention

 We are using [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) messages to keep everything clean.
 [Commitlint](https://commitlint.js.org/#/) is used to verify commit message.